-- 1. Contact school staff members when hospital/homebound services may be required. - 2.
-Coordinate with School Counselor to obtain assignments from the classroom teachers until the hospital/homebound services are determined. - 3.
-Provide required medical documentation to support the hospital/homebound referral. - 4.
-Sign a release of information allowing the medical professional to share information or clarify information provided for determination of hospital/homebound instruction. - 5.
-Participate in the eligibility and IEP team meetings to delineate hospital/homebound services. - 6.
-Provide written consent prior to hospital/homebound instruction beginning. - 7.
+- 1. Contact school staff members when hospital homebound services may be required. - a.
+MTSS school-based problem-solving team for general education students. - b.
+504 team for students who are already 504 eligible. - c.
+IEP team for students who are already ESE eligible. - 2.
+Coordinate with School Counselor to obtain assignments from the classroom teachers until the hospital homebound services are determined. - 3.
+Sign a release of information allowing the medical professional to share information or clarify information provided for determination of hospital homebound instruction. - 4.
+Participate in the eligibility and IEP team meetings to delineate hospital homebound services. - 5.
+Provide written consent prior to hospital homebound instruction beginning. - 6.
 Plan the schedule of instruction with the homebound teacher.
-When possible, parent or guardian requests will be considered, but not all requests can be accommodated. - 8.
-Provide an appropriate learning environment free of interruptions and with proper lighting and necessary equipment, such as a desk or table, pencils, paper, books, and other materials as needed. - 9.
-Ensure that all pets are confined prior to the arrival of the homebound teacher. - 10.
-Make sure the student is ready for instruction at the time designated by the homebound teacher. - 11.
-Supervise daily homework. - 12.
-Make every effort to see that the student completes school assignments. - 13.
+When possible, parent or guardian requests will be considered, but not all requests can be accommodated. - 7.
+Provide an appropriate learning environment free of interruptions and with proper lighting and necessary equipment, such as a desk or table, pencils, paper, books, and other materials as needed. - 8.
+Ensure that all pets are confined prior to the arrival of the homebound teacher. - 9.
+Make sure the student is ready for instruction at the time designated by the homebound teacher. - 10.
+Supervise daily homework. - 11.
+Make every effort to see that the student completes school assignments. - 12.
 Ensure that a responsible adult (18 years of age or older) is in the home during the entire period of instruction.
 If an adult is not in the home at time of instruction, the teacher will cancel the session.
-Even though a student may be 18 years old, it is required, and absolutely necessary, that there be a third person (adult) in the home during the entire teaching time. - 14.
+Even though a student may be 18 years old, it is required, and necessary, that there be a third person (adult) in the home during the entire teaching time. - 13.
 Review and sign completed Teacher Contact Log and Student Contact Log (i.e., with date, time, and number of hours of instruction given) after each instructional session.
 The worksheets must be reviewed for accuracy and signed by the parent, guardian, or designated adult.
 Students may not sign the worksheet.
-Parents should not sign for sessions in advance. - 15.
-Keep all appointments with the homebound teacher. - 16.
-Notify the homebound teacher at least 24 hours prior to the scheduled session if the student is unavailable because of a contagious disease or an emergency. - 17.
+Parents should not sign for sessions in advance. - 14.
+Keep all appointments with the homebound teacher. - 15.
+Notify the homebound teacher at least 24 hours prior to the scheduled session if the student is unavailable because of a contagious disease or an emergency. - 16.
 Request make-up instruction for sessions missed because of illness or family emergency.
 If possible, make-up for a missed session must be completed within the same week the session is canceled.
-Requests for make-up sessions, other than those stated, will require approval from the ESE Program Specialist.
-Continued cancellations could result in termination of homebound services.
+Requests for make-up sessions, other than those stated, will require approval from the ESE Hospital Homebound Program Specialist.
+Continued cancellations could result in termination of homebound services. - 17.
+Notify the ESE Hospital Homebound Program Specialist of an excessive number of missed appointments or of excessive tardiness by the homebound teacher. - 18.
+Immediately contact the ESE Hospital Homebound Program Specialist if concerns arise about instruction.

-- 18. Notify the ESE Program Specialist of an excessive number of missed appointments or of excessive tardiness by the homebound teacher. - 19.
-Contact the school LEA or the school counselor to obtain another referral for hospital/homebound form (when necessary) and submit to the LEA no later than five school days prior to the termination of services. - 20.
-Immediately contact the ESE Program Specialist if concerns arise about instruction. - 21.
-Advise the LEA or the ESE Program Specialist of any change in the student's status that would require a change or termination of hospital/homebound services. - 22.
-If the student will not require hospital/homebound services for the initially specified period of time, provide the LEA with a Re-Admittance to School form completed by a licensed Florida physician at least five days prior to the student's anticipated return to school. - 23.
-Participate in the hospital/homebound student's school reintegration process
+- 19. Advise the LEA or the ESE Hospital Homebound Program Specialist of any change in the student's status that would require a change or termination of hospital homebound services. - 20.
+If the student will not require hospital homebound services for the initially specified period, provide the LEA with a Re-Admittance to School form completed by a licensed Florida physician at least five days prior to the student's anticipated return to school. - 21.
+Participate in the hospital homebound student's school reintegration process.